We just spent a half hour with Sarah Palin one hour ago.

 Have you ever heard of Arthur Schopenhauer?

-You never heard of Arthur Schoen Brian, now never mind.
+You ever heard of Arthur Schopenhauer?

-I know you've never heard of Arthur Schopenhauer.
+I know you never heard Arthur Schopenhauer.

-At age 25, he published his doctoral dissertation on the fourfold root of the principle of sufficient reason.
+At age 25, he published his doctoral dissertation on the fourfold root of the principle of sufficient reason, which examined the fundamental question of whether reason alone can unlock answers about the world.

-First quote is this every truth passes through three stages.
+First quote is this, every truth passes through three stages.

-I think this truth applies to me.
+I think this truth applies to me and my broadcast career.

 Every truth passes through three stages before it's recognized.